chavimiller/calculator-project/README.md

+# calculator-project

-This project is a basic calculator built using HTML, CSS, and JavaScript.
-It performs basic operations on two inputs, and includes clear and delete buttons, as well as a decimal point input.
+This project is a basic, responsive calculator built with HTML, CSS, and JavaScript.
+It performs basic arithmetic operations on two inputs and includes essential functionality such as clear (AC) and delete (DEL) buttons, as well as decimal point support for precise calculations.
+The app dynamically handles number and operator inputs through event listeners, updating the display in real time using DOM manipulation.

-Features included in this project:

--Dynamic number and operator input using event listeners -Clear (AC) and backspace (DEL) functions
--Decimal numbers and equals/evaluation button -Real-time UI updates using DOM manipulation
--Basic error handling console messages for invalid inputs and tracking variables logic

-Concepts used in this project include:

--DOM manipulation with querySelector and addEventListener -Event handling for button clicks
--Functions and control flow (if, switch) for processing logic -String manipulation for display updates and digit deletion -Number parsing with parseFloat() for calculations -CSS Flexbox for layout, and custom styling with fonts and colors
+The project emphasizes clean logic and usability, featuring clear visual feedback and simple error handling.
+The interface is styled with CSS Flexbox, creating a layout that adapts neatly to different screen sizes for a responsive and user-friendly experience.